The Cheetah

 We can live sustainably beyond ignorance,

-but only if we perceive this:
+but only if we choose this way.

 It's not too late to change our course,

-The inner truth of humanity,
+The inner truth of spiritual reality.
+Our shared humanity,

-of our heart and soul.
+our heart, spirit, and soul.

 Pure Love.